top of page

 Losing the Aura: Backrooms in the Age of Digital Reproduction

-Backrooms is a surprisingly conceptual film disguised as a mainstream horror movie.
-I didn’t love it, but I was absolutely intrigued by it.
-Rather than relying on gore or conventional jump scares, the film creates dread through atmosphere, repetition, and disorientation.
-The endless yellow hallways and empty office spaces feel less like physical locations than psychological states.
-The horror comes from the uncanny familiarity of the environment: everything looks recognizable, but nothing feels human anymore.
-In that sense, Backrooms operates less as a monster movie and more as an existential meditation on contemporary loneliness.
+What if the scariest place imaginable wasn't a haunted house or an abandoned asylum, but an endless office building stripped of every trace of humanity?
+Backrooms answers that question with unsettling confidence, revealing itself to be a surprisingly conceptual art film disguised as a mainstream horror movie.
+Rather than relying on gore or conventional jump scares, the film cultivates dread through atmosphere, repetition, and disorientation.
+Its endless yellow hallways and vacant office spaces feel less like physical locations than psychological states, where the familiar gradually curdles into something deeply alien.
+The horror comes from the uncanny recognition of these spaces: everything looks recognizable, yet nothing feels inhabited.
+In that sense, Backrooms functions less as a monster movie than as an existential meditation on contemporary loneliness.

 What makes the film especially compelling is how clearly it reflects the emotional texture of online life.
 The Backrooms themselves resemble the architecture of the internet: infinite, repetitive, anonymous, and strangely isolating despite being hyperconnected.
 The characters wander through liminal spaces that seem to have no center and no exit, much like people navigating digital culture itself.
 The film taps into the paranoia that emerges from spending so much of life online, where identity becomes fragmented and relationships become increasingly mediated through screens.
 Even when surrounded by endless content and information, people often experience a profound sense of emptiness and alienation.
 Backrooms visualizes that condition with disturbing precision.